-Lopez-Camacho C, van Wijnen AJ, Lian JB, Stein JL, Stein GS (2014) Core Binding Factor β (CBFβ) and the Leukemogenic Fusion Protein CBFβ-Smooth Muscle Myosin Heavy Chain (SMMHC) Associate with Mitotic Chromosomes to Epigenetically Regulate Ribosomal Gene Expression.
-J Cell Biochem in press.
+Lopez-Camacho C, van Wijnen AJ, Lian JB, Stein JL, Stein GS (2014) CBFβ and the Leukemogenic Fusion Protein CBFβ-SMMHC Associate With Mitotic Chromosomes to Epigenetically Regulate Ribosomal Genes.
+J Cell Biochem 115(12): 2155-64.

 Chair of the Department of BiochemistryCo-director, Vermont Cancer Center for Basic and Translational Research

 Morgan Czaja, N/A